sudarshanr-10/NMap/README.md

+# Nmap Scanning Project

-Nmap Scanning Project: Identify the operating system, running services, and potential vulnerabilities on the target IP 192.168.88.123to understand its infrastructure and assess security measures.
+This project involves performing network scanning using Nmap to identify open ports, services, and potential vulnerabilities on a target system.

+## Tools Used
+- Nmap
+- Kali Linux
+- VirtualBox

+## Key Findings
+- Identified open ports and services
+- Detected potential vulnerabilities
+- Assessed the security posture of the target system

+## Documentation
+For detailed steps and screenshots, refer to the [Nmap Network Scan Documentation](nmap-network-scan-documentation.pdf).